mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 "Yes, a little.
 You are _The Canadian_..."

 I explain my run/walk strategy; we chat briefly each time we pass each other.
 Eventually, Ralf stops catching me on my walk reps.
-I press on.
-I thought I'd dropped this guy on the bike and he proved to be resilient then.
+I thought I'd dropped this guy on the bike and he proved to be resilient then; I press on.

 15 kilometres into the run and this path along the canal continues further than I can see.
 Things are quiet.
 Less people talking.
 The sun is intense.